213 W. Federal Street,

 4 people favorited this theater

-The State Theatre opened in early-1927 with John Gilbert & Greta Garbo in “Flesh and the Devil”.
-Designed by architect Charles W. Bates, with engineer William M. Cook, it had a narrow entrance and lobby which fronted West Federal Street, Youngstown’s principal business street at the time.
-Over the entrance is a large arched opening, framed by Roman columns and originally topped with a palladian window.
+The State Theatre opened in January 1928 with John Gilbert & Greta Garbo in “Flesh and the Devil”.
+Designed by architect Charles W. Bates, with engineer William M. Cook, it had a narrow entrance and lobby which fronted W. Federal Street, Youngstown’s principal business street at the time.
+Over the entrance is a large arched opening, framed by Roman columns and originally topped with a Palladian window.

-Operated as a movie theatre until the early-1970’s, it was then used as a nightclub known as the Agora.
+Operated as a movie theatre until closing in 1970.
+It was then used as a nightclub known as the Agora.
 Plans have been discussed to renovate the lobby as a museum for Idora Park, a defunct Youngstown Amusement Park.

 There has also been interest by a local playhouse to obtain and renovate the theatre, however most of the State Theatre’s interior features have already been obliterated and the auditorium may be beyond feasible repair.